 In order to understand the why of fire hardening, one must first understand how fires start and spread.
 Remember the fire pyramid?

 Fires need fuel, oxygen and heat. (period) If you eliminate any of these variables – you will extinguish a fire.
 Thinking preemptively, if you reduce any of these variables in a given area you reduce the risk of fire occurring.
-Examples include:

 - Oxygen – Many fire suppression systems, such as fire extinguishers or helicopters dropping flame retardant foams, operate by removing oxygen from an active fire.
 Shoveling dirt over a camp fire is an example of suffocating a fire.

 Recent catastrophic fires in California have occurred in a perfect storm.
-Trees (fuel) have grown too close to power lines and eventually a spark (heat) can start a fire.
+Trees (fuel) have grown too close to power lines and eventually a spark (heat) starts a fire.
 Dry winds blow the fire across crispy fields and through forests full of dense undergrowth and standing dead trees.
-Intense fires create their own weather patterns with massive uplifts of wind which lift up and carry embers far ahead of the actual blaze.
-Those embers ignite smaller fires ahead of the major fire, and by the time the bigger fire meets the smaller fire it’s a raging storm of heat and destruction.
+Intense fires create their own weather patterns with massive uplifts of wind which lift and carry embers far ahead of the actual blaze.
+Those embers ignite smaller fires ahead of the main fire, and by the time the main fire meets the smaller fire it’s a raging storm of heat and destruction.
 In some instances embers from wildfires have started fires up to a mile away from the big fire.
 Once in an urban setting fires jump rapidly from building to building, and embers fly into buildings and land in cluttered gutters and on dry wooden decks.
 The hot, dry wind distributes embers but also increases temperatures and desiccates materials so when ignition occurs it’s instant and the fire spreads very quickly.

 Practical Fire Hardening Tips: